Reactive-Network/reactive-smart-contract-demos/src/demos/uniswap-v2-stop-order/README.md

 ## Further Considerations

-Certainly!
-Here's a more concise version of the Further Considerations section:

----

-## Further Considerations

 While this demo covers a realistic use case, it is not a production-grade implementation, which would require more safety and sanity checks as well as a more complicated flow of state for its reactive contract.
 This demo is intended to show additional features of the Reactive Network compared to the basic demo, namely:

 * Subscription to heterogeneous events.